rcbops/zigzag/docs/devolper_docs.rst

 - Mediator
     There is only one mediator and that's an instance of `ZigZag`_.
 When `ZigZag`_ sets up the facades it needs it passes in itself as the mediator.
 - Other (special cases)
     Not everything is a Facade or a Mediator.
 Some classes are used to store data during the run.
 The `ZigZagTestLog`_ class is a good example of this.
-As we parse incoming data from an xml source we Create an instance of `ZigZagTestLog`_ to store the data.
+As we parse incoming data from an xml source we create an instance of `ZigZagTestLog`_ to store the data.
     The other notable exception is cli.py which contains our main function.
 This provides a CLI interface using click.

 APIs used by ZigZag
 -------------------

 Generally Zigzag uses APIs provided by the `swagger_client`_ but there have been scenarios where bugs have prevented us from doing this.
 In these cases we are using the `qTest Manager API`_ endpoints without going through the swagger client.
-THe library we use to do this is requests.
+The library we use to do this is requests.

 --------------------------
 Gotchas and Best Practices